pereirabarataap/clean_classifier_learning/README.md

 We empirically validate the performance of our method in a controlled scenario where noise is artificially injected into a diverse set of datasets (see Experiments folder).

 ### Dependencies
-The experimental setup is implemented in Python3 and requires the following installation snippets:
+The experimental setup is implemented in Python3 within a conda environment, requiring the following installation snippets:
 * <code>pip install openml;</code>
 * <code>pip install xgboost;</code>
 * <code>conda install tqdm --y;</code>